scalatron/scalatron/Scalatron/doc/markdown/Scalatron Player Setup.md

 ## Set up Java

-* Scala source code compiles into Java byte code, which can be executed with a *Java Virtual Machine (JVM)*.
+* Scala source code compiles into Java byte code, which can be executed with a *[Java Virtual Machine (JVM)](http://en.wikipedia.org/wiki/Java_virtual_machine)*.
   In order to execute applications written in Scala, you therefore need such a JVM on your computer.
   The JVM is part of the *Java Runtime Environment (JRE)*, which is generally pre-installed on most operating systems.
+If it is not, you can [download it for free](http://www.java.com/).
-* To compile Scala code and to properly work with the Java library (e.g., to see its source code), however, you also need the the *Java Development Environment (JDE)*.
+* To compile Scala code and to properly work with the Java library (e.g., to see its source code), however, you also need the the *[Java Development Kit (JDK)](http://en.wikipedia.org/wiki/Java_Development_Kit)*.
   If you have already been developing for Java, you should obviously already have this, too.
-If not, download a JDE from Oracle or from the web site of your OS provider.
+  If not, download a JDK [from Oracle](http://www.oracle.com/technetwork/java/javase/downloads) or from the web site of your OS provider.
-* Please refer to the documentation of the IDE you will be using on how to configure it to use the appropriate JDE.
-Maybe some day we�ll be able to also add the steps to this guide...
+* Please refer to the documentation of the IDE you will be using on how to configure it to use the appropriate JDK.
+Maybe some day we'll be able to also add the steps to this guide...

 ## Set up Scala